apache/buildstream/doc/source/install_main.rst

 * psutil python library (so you don't have to install GCC and python-devel to build it yourself)

 BuildStream also depends on the host tools for the :mod:`Source <buildstream.source>` plugins.
-Refer to the respective :ref:`authoring_source_plugins` documentation for host tool requirements of specific plugins.
+Refer to the respective :ref:`source plugin <plugins_sources>` documentation for host tool requirements of specific plugins.

 If you intend to push built artifacts to a remote artifact server,